goodeda/goodeda.github.io/_posts/2022-08-19-Prediction-of-client-loss.md

 pin: False
 ---
 ### Project description
 So this project was acutally done in my undergraduate course--_machine learning & data mining_.
+The topic is about the airline company's customer analysis and prediction.
+The dataset consists of 60k+ pieces of feature information.
 I mainly practised using pandas, sklearn and other python packages.
-In order to run the code, pandas, numpy, seaborn, matplotlib, scikit-learn have to be installed.
+In order to run the code, pandas, numpy, seaborn, matplotlib, scikit-learn and scipy are required.
 ```
 import pandas as pd
 import numpy as np